ED Doctor in Salt Lake City, UT

 Dr. Brant's fellowship focused on medical and surgical treatments for penile disorders, including plastic and reconstructive issues in penile deformities and erectile dysfunction, as well as prosthetic surgeries for erectile dysfunction.
 He is the only urologist in the area fellowship-trained in men's sexual health, and performs far more erectile dysfunction operations than anyone in the western United States.

 Dr. Brant is also a member of multiple medical organizations, including the American Urological Association, the Sexual Medicine Society, and the Society of Urologic Prosthetic Surgeons.
 He has authored over 100 works, including various chapters in 6 textbooks of Urology.

-To schedule your ED evaluation in Salt Lake City and get started on treatment as soon as possible, click the online booking tool or call the office at (801) 965-2767.
+To schedule your ED evaluation in Salt Lake City and get started on treatment as soon as possible, click the online booking tool or call our urology clinic at (801) 965-2767.
 Men from across the intermountain west including Wyoming, Idaho, Colorado, and Utah are willing to travel to Salt Lake City to consult with Dr. Brant given his extensive experience treating erectile dysfunction.

 What is erectile dysfunction (ED)?